 The ONAP Optimization Framework (OOF) provides a policy-driven and model-driven framework for creating optimization applications for a broad range of use cases.
 OOF Homing and Allocation Service (HAS) is a policy driven workload optimization service that enables optimized placement of services across multiple sites and multiple clouds, based on a wide variety of policy constraints including capacity, location, platform capabilities, and other service specific constraints.

 ONAP Multi-VIM/Cloud (MC) and several other ONAP components such as Policy, SO, A&AI etc. play an important role in enabling “Policy-driven Performance/Security-Aware Adaptive Workload Placement/ Scheduling” across cloud sites through OOF-HAS.
-OOF-HAS uses Hardware Platform Awareness (HPA), cloud agnostic intent capabilities and real-time capacity checks provided by ONAP MC to determine the optimal VIM/Cloud instances, which can deliver the required performance SLAs, for workload (VNF etc.) placement and scheduling (Homing).
+OOF-HAS uses Hardware Platform Awareness (HPA), cloud agnostic Intent capabilities, and real-time capacity checks provided by ONAP MC to determine the optimal VIM/Cloud instances, which can deliver the required performance SLAs, for workload (VNF etc.) placement and scheduling (Homing).
 Operators now realize the true value of virtualization through fine grained optimization of cloud resources while delivering performance and security SLAs.
-For the Beijing release, this feature was available for the vCPE use case.

 Controllers are applications which are coupled with cloud and network services and execute the configuration, real-time policies, and control the state of distributed components and services.
 Rather than using a single monolithic control layer, operators may choose to use multiple distinct controller types that manage resources in the execution environment corresponding to their assigned controlled domain such as cloud computing resources (network configuration (SDN-C) and application (App-C).
 Also, the Virtual Function Controller (VF-C) provides an ETSI NFV compliant NFV-O function that is responsible for lifecycle management of virtual services and the associated physical COTS server infrastructure.
 VF-C provides a generic VNFM capability but also integrates with external VNFMs and VIMs as part of an NFV MANO stack.